 Yeah, we did some shows with them last year, too.

-Oh absolutely, yeah!
-The thing I like about Swedenrock is that it’s not just metal, it’s rock, too.
+Oh, absolutely, yeah!
+I like Swedenrock because it’s not just metal; it’s rock, too.
 That’s really important to me when everything’s not (does bad death metal growl) all the time.
 You’ve got Queensryche, and Journey, Def Leppard–

 From Journey to Venom.